Anatomy, Head and Neck, Tensor Veli Palatini Muscle

 Nerves

 This muscle's innervation is by the motor part of the mandibular nerve.
-The mandibular nerve is CNV3 of the trigeminal nerve.[6][5]
+The mandibular nerve is the third division of the trigeminal nerve, CNV3 (see Image.
+Trigeminal Nerve).[6][5]
 This nerve also supplies the medial pterygoid.[10]
 The medial pterygoid and the TVP can work together to open the Eustachian tube and play a role in mastication.
 The TVP's innervation allows for an understanding of the vast functionality of the muscle.

 Muscles

 The muscle is at the base of the skull, in the shape of an inverse triangle.
 The motion of the muscle is activated when a patient swallows or yawns.[6]
-This motion opens the Eustachian tube because normally, this tube remains closed.[1]
+This motion opens the Eustachian tube because this tube normally remains closed.[1]
 The TVP has a close association with the tensor tympani.
-Recent studies have shown that in some patients, both the TVP and the tensor tympani are connected forming a complex, or a digastric muscle.[8]
+Recent studies have shown that in some patients, the TVP and the tensor tympani are connected, forming a complex or a digastric muscle.[8]
 In these patients, the tensor tympani has similar functions as the TVP.

 Physiologic Variants

-There is controversy over the tensor veli palatini’s association to the hamulus.
+There is controversy over the tensor veli palatini’s association with the hamulus.
 Some studies have shown bursa involvement, others have shown attachments, and some even argue that there may be ethnic properties involved.
 When considering cleft palate patients, the fanned aponeurosis only reaches the hard palate and fails to hit the soft palate.[4]
-Research has shown some lateral bundles of the TVP to be continuous with the buccinator muscle.
+Research study results have shown some lateral bundles of the TVP to be continuous with the buccinator muscle.
 Some medial bundles of the TVP were responsible for creating the palatine aponeurosis.[11]
 These variants don’t typically alter the function of the TVP.

 Surgical Considerations